drtnf/resistanceAI/README.md

 2. Build a database, using `flask db init`, `migrate`, `upgrade`, etc
 3. Add students into the database.
 Each student needs an id (8 digit string), and a token generated.
 4. Update the file client.py in app/static to include the credentials of the given student
-5. do `run flask` for the server code.
+5. do `flask run` for the server code.
 6. do `python3 client.py` for the client code.
 They should then start talking to each other.
 7. If you have five clients or more connected at once, they should start playing games.